-Second, if we look at the three main functions of IBs: demand articulation, network formation and innovation process management, it is clear that, in accordance to theory that indicates that linking actors in ISs is a core function of IBs (e.g. Batterink et al. 2010; Klerkx & Leeuwis, 2008b), the networking function of FVO is mentioned as of the highest importance by all types of companies.
-Especially the food processors and the service providers are interested in the networking possibilities of FVO.
-For food processors, FVO provides possibilities to get in contact with right partners for the idea/concept phase of the innovation process, whereas for service providers it is of great importance to get in contact with manufacturing companies in general.
+In general, it turned out that an IB organization as FVO can be of great importance to its members.
+If we look at the three main functions of IBs: demand articulation, network formation and innovation process management, it is clear that, in accordance to theory that indicates that linking actors in ISs is a core function of IBs (e.g. Klerkx et al 2008a), the networking function of FVO is mentioned as of the highest importance by all the companies.
+Especially the food processors and the service providers are very interested in the networking possibilities of FVO.
+For food processors, FVO provides possibilities to get in contact with right partners for the idea/concept phase of the innovation process, wheras for service providers it is of great importance to get in contact with manufacturing companies in general.
 The demand articulation and innovation process management needs are clearly different for the different member types of FVO.
-Where the technology suppliers, being dependent on knowledge based innovation for their future competiveness, are clearly searching for innovation process (management) support, the food processors are more interested in services aimed at demand articulation.
+Where the technology suppliers, being dependent of knowledge based innovation for their future competiveness, are clearly searching for innovation process (management) support, the food processors are more interested in demand articulation.
+Related to this, it is interesting to notice that whereas FVO's services are focused on all stages of the innovation process, FVO's activities are typically focused on the idea/concept phase of the innovation process.